 Every senior has a unique Stanford experience.
 Each one of us appreciates certain things about Stanford, but there are also things that could be better, and we recognize it will take collective action to improve them.
 When you give through Seniors for The Stanford Fund, you can choose to support an area of campus you’re passionate about.

-Support the student groups and campus-wide events that make the Stanford experience fulfilling, unique, and fun.
+Sustain the campus-wide events and programming that make the Stanford experience fulfilling, unique, and fun.